stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/browser-test.md

 1. Click **Save & Edit Recording** to move to the next step.

 ### Install the Test Recorder Extension
 If you have already installed the Datadog Test Recorder extension, skip down to Edit the Browser Test.
-Otherwise, you will see the message, "Add our Chrome extension" and a **Add the Extension** button.
+If not, you will see "Add our Chrome extension" and a **Add the Extension** button.
 1. Click the **Add the Extension** button to open the Chrome Web Store.
 1. On the **Datadog test recorder** page, click the **Add to Chrome** button.
 1. Chrome will prompt you to confirm the installation.
 Click **Add extension**